Updated: Jun 14

 So many preparations go into getting your home, body, and brain ready for a new baby.
 But once your baby is here, nothing can prepare you for his or her unique sleep patterns...or for the effects of long-term sleep disruption and deprivation.
 Subsisting on broken sleep during a baby’s first months is like a rite of passage for every postpartum mom!

 Our resident sleep educator, Ann Marie Harriger, gave us some general advice on common questions related to infant sleep.
-For a deeper dive into this topic, join her Intro to Newborn Sleep webinar on November 30th.
+For a deeper dive into this topic, take her on-demand class, Intro to Newborn Sleep.

 How long should I expect my newborn to sleep during the day and night?